 The EPA has determined that the WVDEP's proposed Class VI program will have the capacity to perform inspections and enforce the UIC regulations and permits, as appropriate, of all Class VI facilities and activities subject to the WVDEP's oversight to identify persons who have failed to comply with program requirements (40 CFR 145.12(b)).
 Through past oversight of other injection well classes, WVDEP staff have developed the necessary expertise for evaluating Class VI UIC permit applications, permitting procedures, compliance monitoring, and enforcement.
 WVDEP staff have received training and have the skills and in-house experience to perform onsite inspections, conduct compliance monitoring, and oversee Class VI UIC projects throughout their life span.
 WVDEP in-house staff include: policy/regulatory experts to evaluate compliance with Class VI requirements; enforcement/compliance staff who can initiate and pursue appropriate enforcement actions when permit or rule requirements are violated; and staff to inspect wells or witness construction activities, workovers, and/or mechanical integrity testing (Program Description, page 2).
+Additionally, the WVDEP's new inspection strategy in Appendix A of their Program Description sets forth a detailed and systematic strategy of how

+UIC inspections will be conducted across the state.
 The EPA has determined that West Virginia has the capacity to perform periodic inspections of all Class VI facilities.
 For example, the EPA reviewed inspection data reported by West Virginia from fiscal years 2020 to 2024 on the 7520-3 reporting form and found that WVDEP staff have inspected an average of 343 UIC wells per year, including witnessing an average of 43 mechanical integrity tests per year.